NitinD97/CPrograms/README.md

-# CPrograms
+# Basic and advanced string manipulation CPrograms

+How to use ?
 	COMPILE and RUN